The Cove at Seal Rock is adjacent and neighbor to the Seal Rock State Recreation Site.

 South Beach State Park

 Situated next to the Yaquina Bay Bridge, South Beach State Park begins in south Newport and stretches several miles down the coast.
 The paved jetty trail provides a perfect place to jog or ride a bicycle.
 Forgot your bike?
 The Hospitality Center rents out bikes daily during the summer months.
 Interested in plants?
 Stop by the Hospitality Center for a self-lead native plant hike brochure, a fun hike for all ages!
 They also offer interpretive programs, guided hikes, and JR Ranger activities every day throughout the summer months.
 Check out the “events” calendar on their website for a detailed program schedule.

-Other activities around the park include fishing, crabbing, boating, surfing and beachcombing.
+Activities around the park include fishing, crabbing, boating, surfing, and beachcombing.
 Attractions nearby include the Yaquina Bay Lighthouse, marine life exhibits at the Hatfield Marine Science Center and the Oregon Coast Aquarium.